samcamwilliams/HyperBEAM/docs/converge-protocol.md

 Every item on the permaweb is described as a `Message`.
 Each `Message` is interpretable by Converge as a `map` of named functions, or as a concrete binary term.
 Each function in a message may be called through the creation of another message, providing a map of arguments to the execution.

 Each `message` on the permaweb may optionally state a `Device` which should be used by Converge-compatible systems to interpret its contents.
-If no `Device` key is explicitly stated by the message, it must be infered as `Map`.
-The `Map` device should be implemented to simply return the binary or message at a given function name (a `key` in the map).
+If no `Device` key is explicitly stated by the message, it must be infered as `Message`.
+The `Message` device should be implemented to simply return the binary or message at a given function name (a `key` in the map).
 Every `Device` must implement functions with the names `ID` and `Keys`.
 An `ID` is a function that can be used in order to refer to a message at a later time, while `Keys` should return a binary representation (with `Encoding` optionally specified as a parameter in the argument message) of each key in the message.

 Concretely, these relations can be expressed as follows:
 ```